Juano97/Juano97/README.md

 - 👋 Hi there!
 My name is Juan Carlos Vázquez
 - I live in Barcelona, Spain
 - I'm currently working as a Software Developer.
-- Security, IA and Linux enthusiast.
+- Security, AI and Linux enthusiast.
 - You can reach me in [Telegram](https://t.me/Tropicalmonkey) 📫

 <!---